KBAY: KBAY radio history

-On December 16, 2016, "Sam and Lissa in the Morning" ended its run on KBAY, as Sam Van Zandt retired, and Lissa Kreisler was let go from the station.
+On December 16, 2016, "Sam and Lissa in the Morning" ended its run on KBAY, as Sam Van Zandt retired, and Lissa Kreisler was let to go from the station.
 Van Zandt had worked in radio for 50 years, and Kreisler had worked at KBAY for 29 years.
 The dismissal of Kreisler was much to the disapproval of listeners, and she even stated that she "wanted a few more years."
 The year 2016 also saw Dana Jang, KBAY program director since 2005, depart, and Ronnie Stanton, who had last worked as program director at Vancouver's CFOX-FM, take over; evening host Nicci Ross also departed the station at the same time and moved to rival KISQ.
 The changes came as KBAY was facing increasing competition from KOIT and KISQ in the San Francisco market.
 The two San Francisco stations also appear in San Jose's ratings.

 During December 2016, KBAY began running liners promoting "one last present" from the station, to come at 5 p.m. on Christmas Day.
 Alpha Media announced on December 21 that KBAY would end its adult contemporary format after over 20 years and flip to classic hits as 94.5 Bay FM at that time.

 In 2018, veteran programmer Dave Numme was appointed Program Director/Content Director for KBAY and its sister station KEZR.
 About the same time, the stations' studios were moved from downtown San Jose after 20 years to a South San Jose business park.
 Under Numme's leadership, ratings for "Bay FM" have consistently been number one in San Jose, as well as at the top of San Francisco's ratings for key demographics and dayparts.
-His on-air staff consists of Bruce Scott in mornings, longtime midday host Jona Denz-Hamilton, and Danny Miller in afternoons.
-Miller is also a public address announcer for the San Jose Sharks, San Jose Earthquakes and San Francisco 49ers.
+His on-air staff consists of Bruce Scott in mornings, longtime midday host Jona Denz-Hamilton, and Kirk Peffer in afternoons.
+Danny Miller later took over the afternoon timeslot and is also a public address announcer for the San Jose Sharks, San Jose Earthquakes and San Francisco 49ers.